Introduction

 Select objects: (pick objects to be scaled, P1)

-Select objects: Return (to end selection)
+Select objects: (to end selection)

 Specify base point: (pick base point, P2)